projectdiscovery/nuclei/README.md

 TEMPLATES:
-   -nt, -new-templates          run only new templates added in latest nuclei-templates release -as, -automatic-scan         automatic web scan using wappalyzer technology detection to tags mapping -t, -templates string[]      list of template or template directory to run (comma-separated, file) -tu, -template-url string[]  list of template urls to run (comma-separated, file)
+   -nt, -new-templates          run only new templates added in latest nuclei-templates release -ntv, -new-templates-version          run new templates added in specific version -as, -automatic-scan         automatic web scan using wappalyzer technology detection to tags mapping -t, -templates string[]      list of template or template directory to run (comma-separated, file) -tu, -template-url string[]  list of template urls to run (comma-separated, file)